educorvi/flutter_json_form/doc/roadmap.md

 - Effort: 2.5 `Personenarbeitstage`

+## 3.5 Logging
+- add logging

 ## 4. Polish demo application

-- improve demo application by creating a nice example json and ui schema nd also creating a theme as an exmaple
+- improve demo application by creating a nice example json and ui schema and also creating a theme as an exmaple

 - Effort: 0.5 `Personenarbeitstage`